ethicalhackingplayground/pathbuster/README.md

     pathbuster [OPTIONS] --urls <urls> --payloads <payloads> --wordlist <wordlist>

 OPTIONS:
-    -c, --concurrency <concurrency>
+    -u, --urls <urls>
+            the url you would like to test

+    -r, --rate <rate>
+            Maximum in-flight requests per second

-            The amount of concurrent requests [default: 1000]
+            [default: 1000]

+        --skip-brute
+            skip the directory bruteforcing stage

         --drop-after-fail <drop-after-fail>
-            ignore requests with the same response code multiple times in a row [default: 302,301]
+            ignore requests with the same response code multiple times in a row

-    -h, --help
-            Print help information
+            [default: 302,301]

         --int-status <int-status>
-            the internal web root status [default: 404,500]
+            the internal web root status

-    -o, --out <out>
-            The output file
+            [default: 404,500]

+        --pub-status <pub-status>
+            the public web root status

+            [default: 400]

     -p, --proxy <proxy>
             http proxy to use (eg http://127.0.0.1:8080)

+    -s, --skip-validation
+            this is used to bypass known protected endpoints using traversals

+    -c, --concurrency <concurrency>
+            The amount of concurrent requests

+            [default: 1000]

+        --timeout <timeout>
+            The delay between each request

+            [default: 10]

+        --header <header>
+            The header to insert into each request

+            [default: ]

+    -w, --workers <workers>
+            The amount of workers

+            [default: 10]

         --payloads <payloads>
-            the file containing the traversal payloads [default: ./payloads/traversals.txt]
+            the file containing the traversal payloads

-        --pub-status <pub-status>
-            the public web root status [default: 400]

-    -r, --rate <rate>
-            Maximum in-flight requests per second [default: 1000]

-        --skip-brute <skip-brute>
+            [default: ./payloads/traversals.txt]

+        --wordlist <wordlist>
-            skip the directory bruteforcing stage
+            the file containing the wordlist used for directory bruteforcing

-        --timeout <timeout>
-            The delay between each request [default: 10]

-    -u, --urls <urls>
-            the url you would like to test
+            [default: ./wordlists/wordlist.txt]

+    -o, --out <out>
+            The output file

+    -h, --help
+            Print help information

     -V, --version
             Print version information

-    -w, --workers <workers>
-            The amount of workers [default: 10]

-        --wordlist <wordlist>
-            the file containing the wordlist used for directory bruteforcing [default:
-            ./wordlists/wordlist.txt]
 ```

 ## Flags